Barinas (state): Relief and geology

 The Western Plains predominate.
 The plains extend from the Camaguán marshes in the far east and rise in height towards the west, thus dividing into the Lower Plains, up to 120 m above sea level, the Middle Plains, up to 160 m above sea level, and the Upper Plains, up to 200 m above sea level.

 This plain ends abruptly where Troncal 5 passes, in a line that goes from the town of Las Veguitas to Punta de Piedras, from which the Mérida mountain range begins, the final part of the Andina.
 The lowest and least rugged section of this part of the mountain range is the Sierra del Piedemonte, in which hills, small mountains, depressions and mesas predominate.
 The highest and most rugged parts are the Sierra Nevada, the Sierra del Tapo-Caparo and the Sierra de Calderas, with the first peak close to 4 000 m above sea level inside Barinas, and the last one has a lot of valleys.
 The tables of Moromoy, El Curay and Parangula are landmarks that separate the high and low parts.
 Two large passes are found, both to the north: the pass of the valleys and the depression of the Santo Domingo River and the pass of the Boconó River valleys.

-In the Paleozoic, the Merida mountain range was formed as an island.
+In the Paleozoic, the Mérida mountain range was formed as an island.
 The sediments of this mountain range accumulated to the east and west, giving way to the formation of the Llanos, around the Mesozoic.

 The most important geological formations in the state are Palmarito; Caparo, with fossiliferous shales; and Sabaneta, with sandstone.